railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_muti_company.rst

    :align: center

    *Stock move of CPU1 releted to pull flow specification*

+These moves can be explained like this:

+[ Customer ] <-- [ :guilabel:`Shop 1` ]  <-- Internal Shippings <-- Stock <--  [ :guilabel:`OpenERP S.A.` ]

+When the company :guilabel:`Shop 1` sale one unit of `CPU1` to customer so its stock goes down to 10 unit.
+According to the minimum stock rule of the product `CPU1` OpenERP generate a procurement order of 21 unit of `CPU1` for the company :guilabel:`Shop 1` (OP/00007).
+So 21 unit of `CPU1` moves from company :guilabel:`OpenERP S.A.` to :guilabel:`Shop 1` according to their internal configuration of Source and Destination Locations.

 A pull flow related to how procurement process run in order to find product to increase or decrease inventory.